-Did you know that the Zoo’s Dentzel Carousel is more than just a familiar ride?
-It’s a valuable piece of world — and local — history.
-It is one of the last existing machines lovingly hand-crafted by William H. Dentzel in 1921.
+San Francisco Zoo and Garden's Dentzel Carousel is a valuable piece of local — and world for that matter — history.
+It is one of the last existing machines lovingly hand-crafted by renowned carousel builder William H. Dentzel in 1921.

 Three million revolutions and counting since its placement at the San Francisco Zoo in 1925, the historic Dentzel Carousel has undergone a complete renovation.

-The Carousel was improved again in 1994 with a $30,000 mechanical overhaul.
-In September 2000, expert carousel restorers Brass Ring Entertainment of Sun Valley, California, were enlisted to dismantle and hand-restore each of the carousel animals.
-In conjunction with the Arts Commission of San Francisco, a team of experts was brought in to coordinate and document the original colors and color scheme in an effort to restore the carousel to its original appearance.
-Brass Ring made every effort to rejuvenate each animal with details of color, markings and spots, even matching the stripes of the tiger with those of a Sumatran tiger in the Zoo's collection.
-Spending almost 1,000 hours on each animal, the restorers have painstakingly and lovingly recreated each animal as originally intended.
-In addition, the carousel received a new set of hardened steel gears cut to the original Dentzel specifications, a new drive system with electronically controlled motors, new steel bearings, and the interior and exterior carousel building and roof were repaired and repainted.
-The project totaled $1 million.
+- 2000 - Expert carousel restorers Brass Ring Entertainment dismantled and hand-restored each of the carousel animals in a $1 million restoration project.
+In conjunction with the Arts Commission of San Francisco, work was conducted to document the original colors and color scheme to restore the carousel to its original appearance.
+The work rejuvenated color, markings and spots, even matching the stripes of the tiger with those of one of the Zoo's own Sumatran tigers.
+The restorers spent nearly 1,000 hours on each animal, painstakingly and lovingly recreating each as originally intended.
+Hardened steel gears cut to the original Dentzel specifications were installed, plus a new drive system with electronically controlled motors and new steel bearings.
+Lastly, the interior and exterior building and roof were repaired and repainted.

-In 2006, the Carousel received more upgrades, including beautification of the surrounding area, to enable it to serve the Zoo’s increasing number of visitors.
+- 2006 - the Carousel received more upgrades, including beautification of the surrounding plaza, to serve the Zoo’s increasing number of visitors.